When you attempt to connect to a MySQL server, the server accepts or rejects the connection based on these conditions:

 Your identity and whether you can verify your identity by supplying the correct password

 The server checks credentials first, then account locking state.
 A failure for either step causes the server to deny access to you completely.
 Otherwise, the server accepts the connection, and then enters Stage 2 and waits for requests.

 user table scope columns

 table row match the client host name and user name, the client

 supplies the password specified in that row, and the

 account_locked value is

-given in Section 7.2.3, “Specifying Account Names”.
-Account locking can be
+Section 7.2.3, “Specifying Account Names”.
+Account locking can be changed

 Your identity is based on two pieces of information: